Captain Kangaroo: Format

-The show did not have a strict format, other than the entire program taking place in and around the Treasure House or the Captain's Place, where the Captain would interact with puppets, guests, or other members of the cast.
-Even the opening sequence could change.
-The show generally began with the theme music starting up, then the Captain would unlock and open the doors of the Treasure House from the inside, and viewers would catch their first glimpse of him.
-Then he would put the Treasure House keys on a nail, and the music would stop.
-However, sometimes the Captain could not get the keys to stay on the nail, and when they fell off, the theme music would begin playing again.
+The show takes place in and around the Treasure House, later called the Captain's Place, where the Captain would interact with puppets, guests, and other members of the cast.
+Even the opening sequence changed.

+Each episode began with the theme music playing, then the Captain makes his entrance to the studio by unlocking and opening the doors of the Treasure House from the inside, where viewers would catch their first glimpse of him.
+Then he puts the Treasure House keys on a nail, and the music ends.
+On rare occasions, the Captain could not get the keys to stay on the nail, and when they fell off, the theme song plays again.
 One never knew exactly what would happen from one episode to the next, although at certain times of the year, such as the Christmas season, paper cutout versions of such stories as The Littlest Snowman would be shown.